bp2008/WebProxy/README.md

 ### Linux Installation Script

-So far, the Linux release of WebProxy is only tested on Ubuntu Server 22.04, but should work on any operating system that supports the .NET 6.0 Runtime.
+The Linux release of WebProxy is primarly tested on Ubuntu Server 22.04, but should work on any operating system that supports the .NET 6.0 Runtime.

 On supported operating systems, run these commands to download and start the installation script: